-Today the all-you-can-eat feast starts with fresh rolls seafood chowder coleslaw salad and Island Blue mussels..
+Today the all-you-can-eat feast starts with fresh rolls seafood chowder coleslaw salad and Island Blue mussels.
 The main course is lobster.
 Dessert is buffet-style.
-The restaurant is still owned by the Nicholson’s and MacRae’s, two of the original founding couples.
+The restaurant is still owned by the Nicholson’s and MacRae’s, two of the original founding families.
 It was showcased on TV’s Food Network in 2012, on a program called “You Gotta Eat Here”.

 “You sit at a long picnic-style table.
 It’s like clockwork, so well run,” said Cathy.